-Operating activities attributable to T. Rowe Price Group during 2018 provided cash flows of \$2.2 billion, an increase of \$626.3 million from the 2017 period.
+Operating activities attributable to T. Rowe Price Group during 2018 provided cash flows of \$2,178.1 million, an increase of \$626.3 million from the 2017 period.
 The increase in these operating cash flows was driven by \$641.6 million of higher net income after adjusting for significant non-cash activity including depreciation expense, stock-based compensation expense and market gains on investments.
 Adjustments for market gains on investments decreased during 2018 in part due to a change in accounting guidance that we adopted on January 1, 2018.
-See Note 1 to our consolidated financial statements for more information.
-The remaining decrease in investment gain activity is due to lower gains as a result of a weaker equity market in 2018 compared with 2017.
+The remaining decrease in investment gain activity is due to lower gains as a result of weaker equity markets in 2018 compared with 2017.
 Additionally, during 2017, we invested \$218.6 million into certain investment products to establish an economic hedge of our supplemental savings plan liability and invested an additional \$129.5 million in 2018 in order to maintain it.
 The remaining \$104.4 million decrease in operating cash flows attributable to T. Rowe Price Group relates to timing differences on the cash settlement of our assets and liabilities, including the settlement of insurance receivables during 2017 related to the Dell appraisal rights matter.
 The remaining change in reported cash flows from operating activities was attributable to the net change in trading securities held in our consolidated investment products' underlying portfolios.